-The social risks are rated as 'moderate' due to the potential risks associated with: (i) full inclusion of eligible beneficiaries, particularly vulnerable groups who have limited access to information about the income support program and project benefits; (ii) inadequate consultations with relevant stakeholders during the preparation and finalization of the National Social Protection Framework, pension program, unemployment insurance program, targeting systems, etc., under Component 2; (iii) occupational health and safety risks to project workers over potential infections as they interact with other staff and community members associated with the project; (iv) potential risks of gender-based violence linked to registration and increase in domestic violence due to financial strains on households and the receipt of financial transfer; these risks are however assessed to be 'low'; and v) social tension between project beneficiaries, especially if there is lack of transparency in the application and decision-making process.
+The proposed restructuring will not change the existing social risk rating of the project.
+Though new activities on upskilling of jobseekers in priority trades, entrepreneurship and apprenticeship programs are added, the types of E&S risks will remain the same as with the COVID-19 Income Support Allowance program.
+Hence, the social risk rating will remain as 'moderate' due to the potential risks associated with: (i) full inclusion of eligible beneficiaries, particularly vulnerable groups who have limited access to information about the income support program, skills training and project benefits; (ii) inadequate consultations with relevant stakeholders during the preparation and finalization of the National Social Protection Framework, pension program, unemployment insurance program, targeting systems, support to entrepreneurship etc., under Component 2; (iii) occupational health and safety risks to project workers over potential infections as they interact with other staff and community members associated with the project; (iv) potential risks of gender-based violence linked to registration, participating in on-site trainings (including residential ones) and increase in domestic violence due to financial strains on households and the receipt of financial transfer ; these risks are however assessed to be 'low'; and v) social tension between project beneficiaries and non-project beneficiaries, especially if there is lack of transparency in the application and decision-making process.

-These risks are expected to be avoided or mitigated by ensuring the project design, beneficiary selection processes etc. is carried out in an inclusive and equitable manner, including thorugh specific outreach activities to ensure that vulnerable and marginalized groups, gender minorities, elders, people with disabilities, etc, are able to access information and application processing facilities.
-In addition, the project will have measures for meaningful consultation and engagement as well as mitigation of adverse impacts, specifically the community health and safety risks associated with the COVID pandemic as well as potential risks associated with GBV/SEA/SH during stiuations of emergency and extreme finacial strains on individual households combined with cash transfer.
-There will be a GRM for communities (stakeholders and benificiaries) as well as for project workers.
-The project will ensure the implementation of the LMP, SEP and ESMF prepared as per the ESF guidelines and government regulations.
+These risks are expected to be avoided or mitigated by ensuring the project design, beneficiary selection processes etc. is carried out in an inclusive and equitable manner, including thorough specific outreach activities to ensure that vulnerable and marginalized groups, gender minorities, elders, people with disabilities, etc, are able to access information and application processing facilities.
+In addition, the project will have measures for meaningful consultations and engagement as well as mitigation of adverse impacts, specifically the community health and safety risks associated with the COVID pandemic as well as address potential risks associated with GBV/SEA/SH.
+There will be a GRM for stakeholders and beneficiaries) as well as for project workers.
+The skill-based training programs and apprenticeship programs will be conducted face to face.
+Although the COVID-19 situation is under control, the service providers (education institutions and SOEs) will ensure to the regulations of Health Protection Agency (HPA) to ensure applicants are fully vaccinated with both doses and furthermore maintaining social distancing.
+All service providers will also adhere to Code of Conduct as part of their contractual obligations.
+The project will continue to ensure the implementation of the LMP, SEP and ESMF prepared as per the ESF guidelines and government regulations.